Resande Man

 Resande Man was a Swedish warship that sank on 26 November 1660 in the Stockholm archipelago.
-25 people survived the sinking while 37 people died.
+Of the 62 people on board, 25 survived the sinking while 37 people died.
 The ship was 27 meters long and had 22 cannons.
+At the time of its sinking, it is thought to have been carrying ducats and jewels for the court of Prince Johan Casimir.

-The wreck was thought to have been found in 2009.
-New reports that the wreck was found came in May 2012.
+The wreck was thought to have been discovered in 2009, but the first news reports came in May 2012.